Nutrient Management Protocol

 - the location of any municipal wells within 100 metres of the field boundary,

-- if land applying biosolids, the location of all other known wells within 90 metres of the field boundary,
+- the location of all other known wells within 90 metres of the field boundary,

 - the maximum sustained slopes within 150 metres of the top of bank of all surface water, and